-In nearly every undergraduate sociology course, we discussed the great sociological tradition: structural functionalism.
-But, discussions of Talcott Parsons, the theoretical powerhouse that spearheaded the rise of structural functionalism in the mid 20th century, was strangely absent.
-This may have been a result of the particular theoretical commitments of my teachers, rather than a true generalization of American sociology broadly.
-I encountered Parsons much later, and primarily as a foil against which "good" theory is measured.
-Nonetheless, Parsons trained some of the foremost theorists, including Robert K. Merton, who later become a critic of Parsons' grand theorizing.
+In nearly every undergraduate sociology course, we discussed the mid-century sociological tradition “structural functionalism.”
+But, for me at least, discussions of Talcott Parsons, the theoretical powerhouse that spearheaded the rise of structural functionalism, was strangely absent from my undergraduate sociology courses.
+This may have been a result of the particular theoretical commitments of my professors, rather than characterizing American sociology broadly.
+When I finally encountered Parsons, it was primarily as a foil against which “good” theory is measured – although this may be changing.
+In any case, Parsons trained some of the foremost theorists, including Robert K. Merton.

-Merton's Typology of Deviance predates Parsons' own, however, the latter considers Merton's theory to be a "very important special case" of his own general theory of action.
-In Sociological Theory - A Contemporary View: How to Read, Criticize and Do Theory (which, I highly recommend for those who wish to do theory), Neil Smelser (also a student of Parsons) directly compares and critiques the two theories of deviance.
+Merton’s Typology of Deviance predates Parsons’ own.
+But, the latter considers Merton’s theory to be a “very important special case” of his own general theory of action.
+In Sociological Theory - A Contemporary View: How to Read, Criticize and Do Theory (which, I highly recommend.
+It is also appears to be the front half of Smelser and Warner 1976), Neil Smelser (also a student of Parsons) directly compares and critiques the two theories of deviance.

 Parsons attempts to integrate his own general theorizing with the “middle range” or “special case” of Merton’s.
 Where Merton considers deviance to be a response to “anomie,” Parsons considers deviance to be but one possible response to “strain.”
 Similar to anomie, strain results when there is a misalignment between expectations and behavior.
 That is, when someone else does something that I don’t expect.
 (Although deviance may in turn cause strain, they are two distinct concepts).
 Not all strain results in a deviant response, and Parsons outlines several possible alternative reactions to strain.
 Like Merton, if strain results in a deviance, the person is likely to respond with general ambivalence (leaning toward conformity or alienation), and they may respond passively or actively.
 Combining these dimensions results in a fourfold typology reminiscent of Merton’s.